AayushmanKumar/Chat-Up/README.md

 ```
 * Error messages should be RED and LIGHT_RED
 * Some commands like `Nick Joined the chat` can be YELLOW
+* Try to indent my sent messages towards right while the messages recieved <br>
+  would be at left side.
+(LIKE IN WHATSAPP)

 ### 2. Create simple Login Signup page for clients:
 store the data permanently (maybe some sql?) for their future signons.